Skip to content

 What is File and Printer Sharing?

-File and printer sharing lets your computer share files, folders, or printers with other computers connected to the same network.
+File and printer sharing in Windows 11 lets you easily share files, folders, or printers with other computers on your home or office network, making collaboration simpler.

 • File sharing: Lets others on your network see, copy, or change files in a shared folder.